 Chimney surrounds are shipped ‘knocked down’ to reduce shipping costs.
 The four panels have grooves on their edges that allow you to lock the sides together to form a perfectly square shape.
 You’ll need to drill holes every 12” on the vertical and horizontal joints and put sheet metal screws in the holes.
 Be sure to have the factory cut the panels to match the pitch of your roof.

 How do I install a chimney surround?

-It’s best to install a surround directly on the plywood surface of the roof.
+These directions are for the R-Co brand of chimney surrounds: It’s best to install a surround directly on the plywood surface of the roof.
 Mounting rails come with the surround.
 Lag bolt the rails to the roof, spaced and squared so that the surround will slip outside of them.